 BiddingLab bases its approach partly on the history of the Ads account in order to learn and benefit from past experience rather than starting from scratch.
 After scanning the existing history, the bidder incrementally adjusts the bids to the CPCs determined to be optimal and starts to gather his own experience / build up his own history: This learning phase helps the bidder to get to know the search behaviour on the respective market, to correctly weight his budgets based on time and keywords.
 Even after the learning phase BiddingLab is flexible enough to adapt its behaviour to the changing search behaviour and success.
 If BiddingLab is able to overachieve its goal, it will use existing budgets to optimize visibility while opening up new profitable fields and keywords.

-It is possible to use several third party bid management systems at the same time, however, different logics with the same campaign history should be used, which would disadvantage all systems.
-It is therefore highly advisable to opt for a single bid management system.
+It is possible to use several third-party bid management systems at the same time, but different logics with the same campaign history should be used, which would disadvantage all systems.
+It is therefore highly advisable to decide on a single bid management system.